ibracorp/authelia/README.md

 			Network Type: The network you host your containers on so that they can communicate.
 			PORT: 3306
 			MYSQLROOTPASSWORD: YOURPASSWORD
-	1. Under Docker tab in unRAID, left-click the mariadb container, select Console
+	1. Under Docker tab in unRAID, left click the mariadb container, select Console
 		2. Create our user:
 			Enter the following then hit enter:
 				mysql -uroot -p